ucdavisdatalab/Spatial_SQL/README.md

 Frequently Asked Question: Can I use spatial databases with R or Python?
 Yes!
 Look for libraries that can read data from your database file or can query your database to create data tables to use in your code.

 ## Databases that support Spatial SQL:
-* DB Browser in QGIS
+* DB Manager in QGIS
 * Oracle
 * MySQL
 * SQL Server